 Candidates are informed by the Collège administration team if they have been successful in obtaining a place, usually sometime in April.
 A waiting list of candidates who have the level but have not received a place is also in operation and some candidates can be admitted later in the school year should a place become available.

 Places for Cinquième through to Troisième are very few and again a waiting list operates.
 Please note that the waiting list is held for one year at which point the examination must be resat.

 Entrance application to the British Section in Lycée is made directly to the school authorities via the Victor Hugo Lycée website.
 English 31 is NOT involved in the application process.
-You can find more details here on how to proceed with your child’s enrolment.
+You can find more details here or on our website here on how to proceed with your child’s enrolment.

 The Entrance test is a two-hour paper comprising a piece of extended writing (i.e. an essay) and a comprehension exercise.
 Only students satisfactorily passing the written test are invited to attend an oral assessment.

 Candidates are informed by the Lycée administration if they have been successful in obtaining a place, usually sometime in April.
 Places for Première are very few and NO places are available for direct entry into Terminale.

 Given the considerable academic and intellectual demands the French educational system places on its pupils, it is unlikely that a student of Lycée age who speaks no French will be able to cope with the challenge of a new language, educational system and culture.
 The British Section is very reluctant to accept such pupils unless evidence is provided of the candidate’s ability and willingness to integrate into a bilingual school system.